ranjithraji/Network_expo_react_native/README.md

 # Yellofie_FrontEnd_team3
 yellofie  front end for team3

-##follow this step to install the expo templete
+## Follow this step to install the expo templete
   install package first
   try to understand the project
   write your code